ml4wifi-devs/mapc-optimal/README.md

 # Optimal solution for IEEE 802.11 MAPC Coordinated Spatial Reuse (C-SR) problem

 `mapc-optimal` is a tool for finding the optimal solution of the Multi-Access Point Coordination (MAPC) scheduling problem with coordinated spatial reuse (C-SR) for IEEE 802.11 networks.
-It provides a mixed-integer linear programming solution to find the upper bound on network performance.
+It provides a mixed-integer linear programming (MILP) solution to find the upper bound on network performance.
 A detailed description can be found in:

 - TODO